-Figure 4: Breakdown of respondents based on stated location
+Figure 4 Breakdown of respondents based on stated location

 Figure 4 gives an overview of the various locations where respondents are based.
-This figure has been colour-coded, with blue sections representing the regions of Scotland, green sections representing the regions of Wales and orange sections representing the regions of England.
-It can be seen that nine respondents are based across Scotland, most being in North East Scotland.
-A further nine respondents are based in Wales, most being based either in South Wales East or South Wales West.
+This figure has been colour-coded, with blue sections representing the regions of Scotland, green sections representing the regions of regions of Wales, and the orange sections representing the regions of England.
+With this in mind, it can be seen that nine respondents are based across Scotland, most of which being in North East Scotland.
+A further nine respondents are based in Wales, most being either based in South Wales East and South Wales West.
 The remaining 47 respondents are based across England.
 The largest respondent group reported being based in the South East, with the smallest group among the English regions being based in the North East.
 There were no responses from Northern Ireland.